 3 Infrastructure ETFs to Harness the Spending Boom

-While President Joe Biden's $2.25 trillion American Jobs Plan didn't have the legs to make it through Congress, a $1 trillion compromise plan has passed the Senate.
-Investors looking for ways to capitalize on this new proposal might want to set their own sights on infrastructure ETFs, which could benefit from this historic spending initiative.
+Investors looking for ways to capitalize on this new law might want to set their own sights on infrastructure ETFs, which could benefit from this historic spending initiative.

 To be clear, it's important for investors to understand that when you're talking about infrastructure stocks, you're not talking about a single sector in itself.
 It's a general term referring to a combination of systems related to a business, nation or region.
 You'll actually find numerous sectors within infrastructure ETFs, including industrials, basic materials, energy and communication services.

-"Infrastructure spending will impact many companies, providing cross-sector thematic ETFs with an opportunity to shine," says Todd Rosenbluth, CFRA's Head of ETF & Mutual Fund Research for independent research outfit CFRA.
+"Infrastructure spending will impact many companies, providing cross-sector thematic ETFs with an opportunity to shine," says Todd Rosenbluth, Head of ETF & Mutual Fund Research for independent research outfit CFRA.

-Today, we'll take a look at three of the largest infrastructure ETFs on the market that could get a boost from this compromise spending bill.
+Today, we'll take a look at three of the largest infrastructure ETFs on the market that could get a boost from the Infrastructure Investment and Jobs Act.
 All of these are ETFs that Rosenbluth likes for potential growth opportunities both in the U.S. and around the globe.

 Data is as of Nov.
 15. Yields represent the trailing 12-month yield, which is a standard measure for equity funds.